angular/angular/aio/content/guide/architecture-services.md

 * A *provider* is an object that tells an injector how to obtain or create a dependency.

-For any dependency that you need in your app, you must register a provider with the app's injector, so that the injector can use the provider to create new instances.
+For any dependency that you need in your app, you must register a provider with the application's injector, so that the injector can use the provider to create new instances.
 For a service, the provider is typically the service class itself.